Solar Entertainment: New management

 On May 22, 2013, Solar Entertainment Corporation appointed two officers to manage its broadcasting and cable businesses: Manuel “Meckoy” Quiogue as chief commercial officer and Maria Theresa “Mitos” Borromeo as chief operating officer (COO).
 Quiogue, however, suddenly died on May 31, 2013, prior to assuming his position.

 On June 28, 2013, Jack City reduced its free TV broadcast to 18 hours a day on BEAM in compliance with the National Telecommunications Commission's guidelines.
 However, it still continues to air as a cable channel 24 hours a day.

 On November 9, 2013, San Miguel Corporation's president and COO, Ramon Ang, explored the possibility of acquiring a controlling stake in Solar Entertainment Corporation in his personal capacity.
 However, no further announcements were made after this and Ang subsequently reached an agreement to acquire a minority stake.

-Solar News Channel and its partnership moved to RPN 9 on December 1, 2013, while ETC returned to SBN Channel 21 a day before.
+Solar News Channel and its partnership moved to RPN 9 on December 1, 2013 in favor to expand its nationwide coverage, while ETC returned to SBN Channel 21 a day before.
 (ETC was aired on SBN-21 from 2008 to 2011 then to RPN-9 from 2011 to 2013), as well as the launch of Solar's video-on-demand website Blink.
 As a result of the channel swap (on RPN's part), Network News and Nightly News became newscasts on its own right.

 In 2014, Solar Entertainment's Solar One Boracay happened during the Labor Day weekend to showcase its channels (ETC, 2nd Avenue, JackTV, JackCITY, My Movie Channel, The Game Channel, Solar Sports, BTV and NBA Premium TV) through various summer activities all over the island.

-On August 20, 2014, Solar Entertainment Corporation chief Wilson Tieng announced that he ceded his entire share on Solar TV Network, Inc., including its 34% majority share on RPN, to Antonio Cabangon Chua, owner of business daily BusinessMirror and Aliw Broadcasting Corporation.
-Tieng sold Solar TV because they were losing money for operations after purchasing RPN.
-As a result of this ownership change, STVNI, Solar News Channel and RPN's majority stake were separated from the Tiengs; while ETC, 2nd Avenue, and Jack City reverted to Solar Entertainment's ownership.
+On August 20, 2014, Solar Entertainment Corporation chief Wilson Tieng announced that he had sold his entire share on Solar TV Network, Inc., including its 34% majority share on RPN, to Antonio Cabangon-Chua, owner of business daily BusinessMirror and Aliw Broadcasting Corporation.
+Tieng sold Solar TV because their revenues were deteriorated after its investment in RPN.
+As a result of this ownership change, STVNI (now known as Nine Media Corporation), Solar News Channel and RPN's majority stake were separated from the Tiengs; while ETC, 2nd Avenue, and Jack City reverted to Solar Entertainment's ownership.